mediamonks/muban/docs/v2/12-guides.md

   smart-component
 ```

-After that enter the desired name of your component.
+After that enter the desired name of your component and press `enter` again.

-> **Note:** The casing will automatically be changed to the required format.

 ```
 ?
 Which template do you want to use? component
 ?
 What name do you want to use? ()
 ```
+> **Note:** The casing will automatically be changed to the required format.

 After you've provided the name you can choose the location where the component should be created.
 The default directory is shown so if you don't want to change this just press `enter` to continue.

 > **Note:** If you want to provide a different location please provide the full relative path from the root of your project.